5 Best Beginner Drone with Camera

 5. Ryze Tech Tello

-The Ryze Tech Tello is a drone born out of a collaboration between Ryze and its neighboring firm DJI.
-This is a compact drone that’s outfitted with a lot of techs.
+The Ryze Tech Tello is a drone from a collaboration between Ryze and its neighboring firm, DJI.
+This is a compact drone that’s outfitted with a lot of tech.

 For instance, it can beam HD footage or 5MP stills to your phone within 100 meters.